hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 `wavelength`, and `contains_active_region`) that could be used on the client side for filtering the images based on the values of those parameters.

-The approach shown here offers a useful way for HAPI to provide image lists.
+The approach shown here emphasizes a useful way for HAPI to provide image lists.
 HAPI queries can only constrain a set of images by time, but if the response contains metadata values in other columns, then clients can restrict the image list further by filtering on values in the metadata columns.

 ## 3.7 `data`